bestape/neowise/README.md

 - how I came up with Neowise’s **business model**,
 - why **owning its outputs** matters,
 - how it upgrades from *innovator* to *early adopter* stage,
-- and why Neowise is structured as an **AI-DAO** — a top pupil in its field.
+- why Neowise is structured as an **AI-DAO** — a top pupil in its field,
+- and the **timestamps of my NC/ACC AI chat** logs that show when I did this work in the 90‑minute competition window.

 ---